agborkowski/resource-demo/README.md

 $resource DEMO
 =========================

-AngularJS $resource usage demofor presentation at ngPoznan #10
+AngularJS $resource usage demo for presentation at ngPoznan #10

 ***